neondatabase/website/content/docs/extensions/pgvector.md

 );
 ```

-The command generates a table named `items` with an `embedding` column capable of storing vectors with 3 dimensions.
+This command generates a table named `items` with an `embedding` column capable of storing vectors with 3 dimensions.
 OpenAI's `text-embedding-ada-002` model supports 1536 dimensions for each piece of text, which creates more accurate embeddings for natural language processing tasks.
-For more information about embeddings, see [Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings), in the _OpenAI documentation_.
+However, using larger embeddings generally costs more and consumes more compute, memory and storage than using smaller embeddings.
+To learn more about embeddings and the cost-performance tradeoff, see [Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings), in the _OpenAI documentation_.

-## Storing vectors and embeddings
+## Storing embeddings

-After you have generated an embedding using a service like the OpenAI API, you can store the resulting vector in your database.
+After generating embeddings using a service like the OpenAI API, you can store them in your database.
 Using a Postgres client library in your preferred programming language, you can execute an `INSERT` statement similar to the following to store embeddings.

 This command inserts two new rows into the `items` table with the provided embeddings.